-Bradford City AFC is working alongside West Yorkshire Police, and appealing for witnesses, after a report of racist abuse during last night’s EFL Trophy game against Manchester City Under-21s.
+Bradford City AFC is working alongside West Yorkshire Police, and appealing for witnesses, after a report of racist abuse during yesterday’s match against AFC Wimbledon.

-Club officials are now assisting with police enquiries and studying CCTV footage, in an attempt to identify the individual concerned and ensure the strongest-possible action is taken against them.
+City are now assisting with police enquiries and reviewing CCTV footage, in an attempt to identify the individual concerned and ensure the strongest-possible action is taken against them.

-Bradford City AFC does not tolerate racism, or any form of discrimination, and urges any spectator who may experience or witness any examples of this to report it as quickly and in as much detail as possible, in order to ensure the club is able to suitably act upon it.
+Bradford City AFC would like to take this opportunity to reiterate its stance.
+We do not tolerate racism, or any form of discrimination, and urge any spectator who may experience or witness any examples of this to report it as quickly and in as much detail as possible, in order to ensure the club is able to suitably act upon it.

 Any spectator found to be demonstrating racist abuse or any form of discrimination, will be indefinitely suspended - with information reported to the police - though the likelihood of this being possible is significantly increased, should incidents be reported at the time of their occurrence.